turbits/woodman.io/README.md

 I used Laravel 5 (PHP),Blade Templating, JavaScript, and Sass to create a website where I could log in, post to my blog, edit blog posts, add blog header images, see a list of my posts, etc. The post editor used a customized TinyMCE plugin.

+I implemented authentication as well.
+The posts had individual slugs, and users.
+Multiple users could sign up and post, and their dashboards and post editing would not be available to the other.

 I implemented tags at one point but felt they were too clunky, so I removed them.